Policies

 REST API (HTTP) Supported

-The governance layer is model-agnostic by design.
+The policy layer is model-agnostic by design.
 Your organization's audit requirements, access policies, and architecture rules apply equally to all agents — regardless of which LLM they run on.

 Portability